 Zachary W. Ulissi

-Research Scientist at Meta Fundamental AI Research (FAIR), and Adjunct Professor of Chemical Engineering at Carnegie Mellon University.
+Senior Research Manager at Meta Fundamental AI Research (FAIR), and Adjunct Professor of Chemical Engineering at Carnegie Mellon University.

 prof_pic.jpg